Maria Serraino

-Maria Serraino (1931 – 7 December 2017) was an Italian female criminal and a member of the 'Ndrangheta in Calabria.
+Maria Serraino (1931 – 7 December 2017) was an Italian criminal and a member of the 'Ndrangheta mafia-style organization in Calabria.
 She is one of the rare examples of a woman leading a 'Ndrangheta clan.

-She belongs to a longstanding 'Ndrangheta family from the Reggio Calabria area, the Serraino 'ndrina, from Cardeto, about 10 km southeast of the city of Reggio Calabria.
-She is a cousin of Paolo Serraino, the boss of the Calabrian branch of the clan.
+She belonged to a longstanding 'Ndrangheta family from the Reggio Calabria area, the Serraino 'ndrina, from Cardeto, about 10 km southeast of the city of Reggio Calabria.
+She was a cousin of Paolo Serraino, the boss of the Calabrian branch of the clan.

 Moving north

 She married Rosario Di Giovine, a prolific tobacco smuggler.
 Between 1949 and 1985, he was sentenced 65 times for tobacco smuggling and 23 other violations of the tobacco monopoly rules.
 In 1963 the family moved to Milan.
 The Serraino-Di Giovine clan ultimately controlled the territory around Piazza Prealpi, a square located in the north of Milan, and via Belgioioso.
 The family began their illegal career with smuggling cigarettes and receiving stolen goods.
-Maria Serraino, stood for trial on tobacco smuggling seven times and six times for fencing in the 1970s.
+Maria Serraino stood trial seven times for tobacco smuggling and six times for receiving stolen goods in the 1970s.

-During the 1970s, the trade shifted from cigarettes to drugs (including hashish, cocaine, heroin, and ecstasy) and weapons, and involved the whole family of twelve children.
+During the 1970s, the trade shifted from cigarettes to narcotics (including hashish, cocaine, heroin, and ecstasy) and weapons, and involved the whole family of twelve children.
 The weapons were sent to Calabria, where their relatives were involved in the Second 'Ndrangheta war (1985–1991).
 Her older sons, Antonio and Emilio Di Giovine, who dealt in stolen cars, helped to develop the drug trade from their contacts with foreign criminals.
-Within a few years time, the family's activities concentrated on the drug business and by the late 1980s, the Serraino-Di Giovine clan ran one of the largest and most successful drug dealing enterprises in Milan.
+Within a few years, the family's activities concentrated on the drug business, and by the late 1980s the Serraino-Di Giovine clan ran one of the largest and most successful drug dealing enterprises in Milan.
 Their small local business transformed into a significant international trade.